democrobot/legiscrapers/README.md

 # Legiscrapers
-Web scrapers for collecting legislative and election data.
+Web scrapers that specialize in collecting legislative and election data.